TechLabs-Berlin/ss23-talk-a-palooza/app/fastapi/dl_api/README.md

 Similar to how un-deployed Node JS apps require some setup with <code>npm i</code> and startup with <code>npm start</code>, the Python backend provided by the Data Science and Deep Learning track also requires users and testers to start up a Python server locally with bash commands.

+The version of the model uploaded here only supports 53 out of the possible words used by the app.

 ## Setup:

 ### Python Install: